Are you looking for some of the best ways to earn money as a writer? You’ll get lots of them in this article.

 Job boards are like classified ads with new writing opportunities coming in every week.

 Nowadays, there are over 50 of them around the web, with categories like “part-time writer” or “editorial staff needed.”
 Among the most popular are Fiverr, Guru, and Upwork.
 You need to look around, save the opportunities that interest you, and apply until you succeed.

-How much can you earn: $50 – $500 per article (or you can sign up for long term contracts)
+HOW MUCH YOU CAN EARN: $50 – $500 per article (or you can sign up for long-term contracts)

 9. Become an Amazon Kindle Self-published Author